Dav1dde/BraLa/README.md

 ![Brala with default texture pack](https://raw.github.com/wiki/Dav1dde/BraLa/screenshots/brala_02.png)

-This screenshot was taken with the 8x8 texture pack which comes with BraLa.
-No worries, if you have minecraft installed, BraLa will try to extract the terrain.png from it and use that as texture.
+This screenshot was taken with the original 16x16 minecraft texture.
+This texture pack does *not* come with BraLa!
+If you have minecraft installed, BraLa will try to extract the texture from minecraft.

+BraLa comes with an ugly and outdated 8x8 texture.
 I would like to redistribute a higher resolution texture pack with BraLa, but unfortunatly I don't have the permission to do so.
 If you have a texture pack, which I am allowed to use, please contact me.

 ## Features ##